indigo-web/indigo/README.md

 - Stream-based request body processing
 - Convinient response constructor
 - Server-wide settings
+- Convinient router with groups and error handlers
 - I don't know what else to write here

 TODO:
 - Parse request params
 - Add request context
+- Add middlewares
 - Fix bug with saving headers from previous request if were not used in a new one
 - Add connection hijacking